mycicle/yamlval/README.md

 # yamlval
 Python tool used to easily define a schema for a yaml file.
-Yamlval allows users to define types for yaml fields and will throw clear and will generate clear and transparent logs for debugging
+Yamlval allows users to define types for yaml fields and will generate clear and transparent logs for debugging.
+It's the yaml type validator of your dreams!

 ## If you're skimming this then read these next few points to save yourself a lot of headache
     - Do not use enums in yDict, it will not work, you will get an error